LPSN LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") ( LPSN) of a class action securities lawsuit.
+NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN) of a class action securities lawsuit.

-The lawsuit on behalf of LivePerson, Inc. investors has been commenced in the United States District Court for the Eastern District of New York.
-Affected investors purchased or otherwise acquired certain LivePerson securities between May 10, 2022 and March 16, 2023.
-Follow the link below to get more information and be contacted by a member of our team:

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.